 • Assistance with teaching numeracy & literacy

-The concept is that MGH would acquire premises and meet operational costs, utilities etc., assistance via the grant would be in the form of equipment such as computers, printers, etc. Possibly training.
+The concept for the Learning Centre is that MGoH/FF would acquire premises and meet operational costs, utilities etc.; assistance via the grant would be in the form of equipment such as computers, printers, and making teacher training available.

-1. A study/homework/research facility for GKTS children who simply do not have access to a good learning environment at home.
+1. A study/homework/research facility for GKTS children between the ages of 8 to 18, who simply do not have access to a good learning environment at home.
 Many homes in Jamaica do not have a computer, some areas of the community do not have a reliable electricity supply and in some cases children just do not have the space for completing homework.
 It would be a supervised facility (Franciscan) offering coaching and may include structured teaching.